how much does it cost?

 do you have a secondary market?

-Yes, and it is quite active
+Yes, and it is quite active.

 underwriting, fraud, valuations...

-Risk, Underwriting and Fraud
+Risk, underwriting and fraud

 Valuations and Loan To Value

 The surveyors also provide an indemnity against the valuation that they placed on the security.
 This provides a secondary layer of security.
-Should the valuation be dramatically different from the sale price that is achieved should we foreclose and sell the property, then the surveyor’s insurance company can covers us for any economic loss after it has been mitigated.
+Should the valuation be dramatically different from the sale price that is achieved should we foreclose and sell the property, then the surveyor’s insurance company covers us for any economic loss after it has been mitigated.

 In addition, every borrower is required to meet a solicitor in person and seek independent legal advice.
-The solicitor must meet the borrower and explain the loan agreement and the consequences of not repaying to borrower.
+The solicitor must meet the borrower and explain the loan agreement and the consequences of not repaying the loan.
 This is done so that the borrower can not state they were unaware of what they were entering into and unsure of the potential consequences if they do not repay the loan.
 The solicitor also witnesses their signature of the loan and mortgage to ensure that the right borrower signs the contracts.

 We undertake an extensive variety of far reaching searches on the borrower (and the borrower's solicitor) to ensure that all parties and the statements of the borrower are backed up with evidence.
 We search credit reference agencies and undertake insolvency searches, courts searches, bankruptcy searches, and PEP sanctions.
-Additionally, our fraud prevention technology plugs into major credit agencies and we ensure that every borrower provides identification and documentation that is authenticated to high a level of security.
+Additionally, our fraud prevention technology plugs into major credit agencies, and we ensure that every borrower provides identification and documentation that is authenticated to a high a level of security.